HubTou/anagram/README.md

 The *-l|--length* option can be used to form words of selected size with the letters provided.

+The *-f|--files* option can help you select a dictionary.

 ### OPTIONS
 Options | Use
 ------- | ---
--d\--dictionary pathname|Use this dictionary pathname if you don't want the default dictionary -l\|--length numbers|Specify anagrams lengths if you want intermediate sizes. *numbers* is a number or a comma separated list of numbers or dash separated number intervals
+-d\--dictionary pathname|Use this dictionary pathname if you don't want the default dictionary -f\|--files|Print possible dictionary files in the DICTPATH -l\|--length numbers|Specify anagrams lengths if you want intermediate sizes. *numbers* is a number or a comma separated list of numbers or dash separated number intervals
 --debug|Enable debug mode
 --help\|-?|Print usage and a short help message and exit